 The deadline for submitting an application for the Fall semester is November 30 and for the Spring semester the deadline is April 30.
-Applications can be obtained in the Office of Evening and Weekend Administration, Room 2H05.
+Applications can be obtained in the Advisement center, room 2C01.

 Grade Point Averages

 Students are required to have a "C" average for graduation for most majors.
 Please consult individual major program descriptions for details.
 This includes: